 Store and organize your digital content

 Compelling photography can make connections that leave a lasting impression with your audiences — and give you a competitive advantage.
 Because smartphone cameras are easy to use and always with us, they are becoming a valuable way to generate effective marketing content.

 But managing this ever-increasing volume of digital imagery can be challenging.
 That’s why many marketing teams rely on digital asset management (DAM) platforms to organize, share, and distribute their content.
 And through integrations with other marketing technology (martech) solutions, DAM systems can even capture user-generated content through hashtags in your social channels.

-Photos and tips provided by Widen's own Julia Edbrooke and her pup, Basil.
+Photos and tips provided by former Widen team member Julia Edbrooke and her pup, Basil.